bernie-haxx/Travel-Bloom/README.md

 ## Introduction

-This is a travel Recommendation created from the IBM Skills Network Course: JavaScript Essentials.
+This is a travel Recommendation Website created for the IBM Skills Network Course: JavaScript Essentials Final Project.

 ![home-page](./images/home_page.png)